ahmadnassri/docs-engineering-matrix/product.md

 ## Software Development Lifecycle

-#### Junior
+#### Engineer 1

+- Actively participates in Scrum.
-> Participates and developing an understanding on Scrum and the importance and purpose of cadences of the methodology.
+- Understands the importance and purpose of cadences of the methodology.

-> Understands how the flow of work gets delivered to production.
+- Understands how their work gets released to production.

-#### Intermediate

-> Actively participates and understands Scrum, understands the importance and purpose of cadences of the methodology, developing a point of view on a good software delivery process.

-> Understands how the flow of work gets delivered to production, acts to improve the delivery process.

-> Considers how the feature will be deployed with minimal disruption to production and how the feature will be monitored.

 #### Senior